 This is the first of a pair of articles that will give you some tips and ideas about how technology should be working for you to get better outcomes.

-Technology in business really excites me, and I’m always on the lookout for those systems, processes, or tips and tricks that can increase productivity, and save time.
+In fact, technology in business really excites me, and I’m always on the lookout for those systems, processes, or tips and tricks that can increase productivity, and save time.
 There are far too many for one article, so here’s part 1 with a few ideas that can streamline your working life.

 Are you a slave to your inbox?
 Does the incessant ping of incoming mail distract you all day (and sometimes night)?
 There’s a case for NOT having your email on your phone just to get some respite when you’re away from your desk, but it can also save a huge amount of time.
 Why not take advantage of those little gaps in the day, like train journeys, doctor’s waiting rooms, or even checkout queues to zap those easily deleted emails and leave your inbox with only the mail you want to read in it?